 - A unit ending a move with its tray entirely overlapping a token Claims that token. - A unit Controls a token it has Claimed as long as it is not engaged by an enemy Combat Unit with more remaining Ranks than it.
-The moment this happens it immediately stops Controlling that token. - Solo units count as having remaining Ranks equal to their remaining Wounds for Controling and Contesting Objectives. - Tokens that are not entirely overlapped by a unit's tray are not Claimed and are not Controlled by any unit. - The Left and Right Objective tokens can be Controlled to allow units to deploy on the Flank edges of the battlefield.
-While you Control 1 of these Objective tokens, you may deploy units from your Reserve on the opposite Flank-edge from that token (example: controlling the Right Objective allows you to deploy units on the Left Flank edge).
+The moment this happens it immediately stops Controlling that token. - Solo units count as having remaining Ranks equal to their remaining Wounds for Controlling and Contesting Objectives. - Tokens that are not entirely overlapped by a unit's tray are not Claimed and are not Controlled by any unit.

-- Beginning on Round 2, each player scores 1 Victory Point for each Objective they Control at the end of each round. - Objectives Controlled by your army's Commander grant +1 Victory Point.
+- Beginning on Round 2, players will score 1 Victory Point for each Objective token they Control at the end of each Round. - Objective tokens Controlled by your army's Commander grant +1 Victory Point when scoring. - Score 1 Victory Point each time your Commander's unit destroys an enemy unit with an Ability or Attack. - Gain +2 Victory Points the first time the enemy Commander is destroyed.